1. The Captain is Always Right.

 3. Ignore the A-holes.

-A seaman’s sailing experience is not complete unless you come across with people who are the complete embodiment of hate, complaints and Parenthood (magulang).
+A seaman’s sailing experience is not complete unless you come across people who are the complete embodiment of hate, complaints, and Parenthood (magulang).
 They will try to take advantage of your work and talk about all the negative things about other people.
-Complaining everything about the job is mostly what they do best.
-They grumble with the work, the people on board, the management and even their life.

 The best thing to do is to keep a safe distance against those kinds of seaman.
-Minimize contact especially with topics that provoke their negativity.
+Minimize contact, especially with topics that provoke their negativity.

 4. Go Ashore and Carpe (that f*ckin’) Diem.

-A picture of a galleon ship reminded me about it so I hurriedly scrambled to check my wrist watch.
+A picture of a galleon ship reminded me about it so I hurriedly scrambled to check my wristwatch.
 I was relieved to find out that I still had two and a half hours to spend.
 Those days were the most memorable part of my sailing career.
-And because of those kinds of experiences, I now know the formula for enjoying my shore leave even if I don’t spend money like crazy!

 5. Be Prepared to Work 24/7.

-Whenever I’m on board, I condition my mind and accept the fact that there will be times I’ll be working outside my watch.
-This includes during holidays, Saturdays, Sundays late nights, early morning and mid nights.
+This includes during holidays, Saturdays, Sundays late nights, early morning, and mid nights.
 It enables me to establish my composure if ever work needs me anytime and I won’t be too surprised about it.

-Unfortunately, there are seamen on board who expect to have the normal 8 to 5 life.
-They already know this fact because they have been sailing for 10 years!
 Of course, there are times when the voyage is too short that it compromises our rest hours.
 Maintenance is also pushed by the management even if the trip is only hours away.

 But if you want to complain, ask those who gave the job orders, not your fellow crew.
-And if you want to sleep soundly everyday, do it when you’re home.
+And if you want to sleep soundly every day, do it when you’re home.

 6. The Sea Isn’t Always Calm.

-All business plans come into life (again) during heavy weather.
-But on a glass-like sea, seafarer bury these plans deep under the consciousness.
+All business plans come to life (again) during heavy weather.
+But on a glass-like sea, seafarers bury these plans deep under their consciousness.
 Still, some seamen never learn or only learn when the waves are seven meters high!
-You must always expect that good things never last.
-The good things are, so do the bad ones.

 You are a seaman and you are at the mercy of the sea.
-No matter how much you try, you can’t choose which waters to travel with what kind of weather around you.
-Whenever a storm hits your ship or a seemingly unsolvable problem arise, remind yourself and say that,
+No matter how much you try, you can’t choose which waters to travel to with what kind of weather around you.
+Whenever a storm hits your ship or a seemingly unsolvable problem arises, remind yourself and say that,

 “This too, shall pass!”

-For the fresh meats out there on their first sailing experience, you must know some techniques in handling seasickness.
+For the fresh meats out there on their first sailing experience, you must know some techniques for handling seasickness.
 Anyway, you will develop that kind of strategy on your own.
 What works for others may not work for you so you better study and know yourself.

 7. You Need Peace of Mind.

-As what I observed, some seamen on board always want to win and be right all the time.
+From what I observed, some seamen on board always want to win and be right all the time.
 They would lay out their stories, observations, or opinions and feel strongly about it.
-Suddenly, someone tries to prove them wrong.
-The next thing you know is that they are on a heated argument.

-My advice, mind your own business and don’t give a fck.
-Listen to them but keep quiet when it doesn’t concern you.
+My advice, mind your own business and not give an F. Listen to them but keep quiet when it doesn’t concern you.
 Nod your head as if you are agreeing.
 Whenever what you hear is not correct, tell him the truth.
-If he does not listen, don’t give another fck.
-You need peace of mind more than winning an argument.
-Every seaman does.

 8. You are Here to Acquire Capital.